jlcalderon/auto-loan/README.md

 ## Design_Specs

 To achive better results and have a clear idea of the UI of this application, for this project I use the Figma platform to design a high fidelity wireframe of the app and follow it up througout the CSS layout.
-Here is a link of the [`begining of this project`](https://www.figma.com/files/project/19851673/Pre-Qualification-Auto-Loan-Web-App?fuid=915755752343741330)
+Here is a link of the [`beginning of this project`](https://www.figma.com/files/project/19851673/Pre-Qualification-Auto-Loan-Web-App?fuid=915755752343741330)

 ## Installation